xinthink/xinthink.github.com/_posts/flutter/2020-02-27-build-a-note-taking-app-with-flutter-firebase---part-i.md

 We're doing well so far.
 We've built a simple reactive-styled app by using the `provider` package, and also learned how to use the Firebase toolkits.

-But the app is still useless without a note editor.
+However, the app is less than useful without a note editor.
 We'll add more functionalities to it in the next parts of the series.

 [Google Keep]: https://www.google.com/keep
 [Flutter]: https://flutter.dev